extremenetworks/ipfabric-docs/docs/source/ztp/ztp_reference.rst

 To verify whether the ZTP and DAD process ran correctly, complete the following steps:

-1. Run the ``show vcs command`` on the switch to make sure the switch gets assigneda VCS ID, an RBridge ID, VCS mode, and a management IP address.
+1. Run the ``show vcs command`` on the switch to make sure the switch got a VCS ID, an RBridge ID, VCS mode, and a management IP address assigned.

 2. Run the ``show dad status`` command to make sure the DAD and ZTP process ran.
 Look for the "DAD 1314" code.
-If there any other error codes, refer to the sections Using DHCP Automatic Deployment in the Brocade Network OS Administration Guide for more information about additional DAD codes.
+If there any other error codes, refer to the sections `Using DHCP Automatic Deployment` in the `Brocade Network OS Administration Guide` for more information about additional DAD codes.

 3. Check the |bwc| server to see if the switch is registered and the BGP workflow completed successfully on it.

-4. To verify that the registration script (register.py) executed successfully, check the `registration.log` file on the switch at the ``/var/config/vcs/scripts/`` location.
+4. To verify that the registration script executed successfully, check `registration.log` file on the switch at the ``/var/config/vcs/scripts/`` location.
 You can use a ``cat`` command on the log file from the "root" account.